andymeneely/project-timber-wolf/rules/RULES.md

 ![flowchart](flowchart.svg){:.example-tight}

-All phases are **simultaneous play** in a series of phases.
+The game takes place over a series of phases, and each phase has **simultaneous play**.

 First, your team will plan out how you will execute the heist.
 You will being doing recon, spending money on Fixer abilities, buying Items at the Shop, and placing planning tokens to coordinate your efforts.

-Then, you will carry out that plan, or at least attempt to.
+Then, you will carry out that plan... or at least attempt to.

 The majority of the time spent is in the **Action** phase, where you are executing your heist.
 The Planning phase typically takes a few minutes, and Escape is very short.
 The Event Phase is (mostly) mechanical and also brief.